3/11/2025

 speaker

 Yeah, so right now it's exactly what you said.
-It's a fee for service with opportunity for us as we build them out and we take on that great potential that they have for us, there's opportunity to also, we're looking at that for a subscription-based model as well for certain parts of their assets, depending on the development timeline, whether it's early discovery or later in the clinical development.
-But right now it's a fee for service with a highly differentiated services for that fee.
-So that's the basic following right now,
+It's a fee-for-service with opportunity for us as we build them out and we take on that great potential that they have for us, there's opportunity to also, we're looking at that for a subscription-based model as well for certain parts of their asset depending on the development timeline, whether it's early discovery or later in the clinical development.
+But right now, it's a fee-for-service with highly differentiated services for that fee.
+So that's the basic law right now, Mark.

 speaker